alphacep/vosk-space/index.md

 ## Documentation

-  See the following secions for more information:
+  See the following sections for more information:

   * [Installation and usage](install)
   * [Integrations](integrations)